 As an alternative to regular sugar, Coconut Sugar can be used in much the same way and can be substituted cup for cup.
 However, Coconut Sugar results in a deeper and richer product, more like using a dark brown sugar rather than granulated white sugar.
 Having said that, it makes an excellent sweetener for cakes and biscuits and adds an extra layer of complexity to the taste.
 If you are thinking about trying coconut sugar, a good starter is to use it in brownies or cupcakes, or in recipes that call for brown sugar.

 Of course, coconut sugar can also be used in savory meals and is an excellent ingredient to use in Asian dishes.
-Coconut soup and coconut curry sauces both benefit from the sweetness that coconut sugar offers, with the benefit of a lower carb count.
+Coconut soup and coconut curry sauces both benefit from the sweetness that coconut sugar offers,

 How Do You Buy Coconut Sugar?